antoniosrferreira/manager.README/README.md

 - **Influencing Decisions:** I influence decisions that benefit our team and the organisation.
 Remember that a company is not a sum of all departments but a product of everyone's interactions.
 We can only win together.

-- **Setting Context and Expected Outcomes:** I aim to provide clear context and expected outcomes so everyone understands what our company's needs and priorities.
-I believe in the power of alignment and shared understanding to achieve or exceed our goals.
+- **Setting Context and Expected Outcomes:** I aim to provide clear context and expected outcomes so everyone understands what are our company's needs and priorities.
+I believe deeply in the power of alignment and shared understanding to achieve or exceed our goals.

 - **Fostering Ownership:** I encourage everyone to feel like a business owner.
 I believe in empowering you to make decisions and take ownership of your work.